Understanding Form W-2

 - Not enough or no withholding is listed

 - Wages listed are those associated with the year in which they were paid, not the year earned

-- The IRS & most States do not need the official pressure sealed copy
+- The IRS and most states do not need the official pressure-sealed copy

 - Further reading

 Verify your SSN

 Please be sure that your social security number is correct.
 If the SSN on your W-2 is wrong, alert your employer so that a revised W-2c can be produced.

 Your wages listed in boxes 1, 3, 5, & 16 are the amount of Taxable Wages not Total Wages

 Deductions from your pay taken under a pretax S125 plan will lower your wages listed in these boxes on your W-2.
 Common items that fall under the S125 plan are health, dental, and vision insurance premiums, HSA contributions, flex plan, and certain supplemental insurance plans.
 Retirement funds will lower your box 1 Federal Wages and box 16 State Wages; they do not lower your Medicare or Social Security Wages.

 Box 7 Social Security Tips are often forgotten